 Photo by Chocolate Hills ATV Rental

-For those who want some nature adventure with their sightseeing, hit the trails by riding an ATV!
+For those who want some nature adventure with their Chocolate Hills tour sightseeing, hit the trails by going on a Bohol ATV ride!
 You can either choose a guided tour or simply rent an ATV for this exhilarating experience.

 Travelers will be given a quick orientation about how to control the ATV and be taught safety guidelines, and they would need to sign a waiver before hitting the terrain.